Life Beyond the Armor

 • I’m an artist.
 It’s who I am.

-• I just want to make the world a better place
+• I just want to make the world a better place.

 • I’ve always pictured my life filled with the people I love.

-It all stems from normal brain function.
+Social hiding stems from normal brain functioning.

 The fact is, like it or not, everything we do is measured against “what will people think of me?”
 Anybody who says they don’t care what people think might mean “I care what people think but I do what I want anyway.”
-Or maybe it’s aspirational— We are built to prioritize what people think of us.
-The need for acceptance never goes away, but having it stop us in life can get really old.
-Or… Our internal dialogue is so non-stop that we often don’t consciously hear it anymore.
-But it’s always there, doing everything in its power to keep us safe from social pain, whether we hear it or not.
+Or maybe it’s just aspirational— We are built to prioritize what people think of us.
+The need for acceptance never goes away.
+But having it stop us in life can get really old.

-Hiding is mostly invisible to us, hiding in plain sight.
+Social hiding is mostly invisible to us, hiding in plain sight.

 Or maybe it’s not so surprising that social hiding hasn’t been made a focus unto itself — it isn’t a purely psychological phenomenon.
 It’s a result of a complicated interplay of biological, psychological, and sociocultural variables, all as unique and individual as there are human beings in this world.
 So social hiding doesn’t fit neatly into any larger field of study, and there are few if any one-size-fits-all mandates involved.
 It exists between the cracks, hiding in plain sight.

 • Sometimes absolutely necessary — If you're in an environment where people would make your life miserable just for being you, hiding is the best thing to do.
+Your physical and emotional safety always comes first!

 • Your right — Within the limits of law and ethics, nobody has an inherent right to know anything about you.

-Despite all its complexity, there's something beautifully simple about social hiding:
+Despite all its complexity, there's something beautifully simple about social hiding: It's behavioral.
+And what's behavioral is actionable.